-Real Christmas trees are the epitamy of the festive season and nothing says Christmas is on its way like the ritual of buying and decorating a real tree.
-From the scent of pine to the glow of fairy lights, the tree is the centrepiece of many a family's holiday season.
-Extend the life of your evergreen with our five handy tips.
+Real Christmas trees are the epitome of the festive season and nothing says Christmas is on its way like the ritual of buying and decorating a real tree.
+From the scent of pine to the glow of fairy lights, the tree is the centrepiece of many a family’s holiday season.

 Real or artificial?

 If the words ‘fake Christmas tree’ conjure up memories of implausibly shiny tinsel-like branches, I’ve got news for you: today’s artificial offerings are nothing like the ones you remember from your childhood.
 Advances in technology mean that they’re not only more realistic, but also that they’re more durable - built to withstand eleven months packed away in the attic without losing any of their lustre.

 These days, you’d be hard pushed to tell high quality replicas from the conifer varieties they’re designed to emulate.
 They won’t come with the fresh aromatic scent of a real tree, but they won’t drop their needles either.
 If you’re an allergy sufferer, aiming for a ‘green’ holiday season, or don’t fancy the idea of vacuuming twice as often as usual, it might be time to give artificial trees a second look.